lawnjelly/godot-lsimd/README.md

 # About
 This is a proof of concept module for high performance coding from gdscript and other scripting languages.

-# New classes
-## FastArray_4f32
-This is an array made up of 4 32bit floats, corresponding to the `__m128` SSE type and `float32x4_t` in Neon.
-Instead of having a loop in gdscript and calling a function multiple times, instead here the math functions take a `from` and `to` argument to pass the array range to apply the function to.
-This can either be used for either full 4 float data types (e.g. Quat, Plane) or Vector3 operations.

-## FastArray_2f32
-An array of pairs of 32bit floats, for use with e.g. Vector2.
-The functions are all ranged Vector2 equivalents.

 You can use these arrays to perform basic math but considerably faster than gdscript would normally perform, I have profiled at usually between 100x and 1000x faster.

 The speedup is due to: